abinit/abinit/doc/tutorial/rttddft.md

 # Tutorial on real-time time-dependent DFT

-This tutorial aims at showing how to perform a Real-Time TDDFT (RT-TDDFT) calculation using Abinit.
+This tutorial aims at showing how to perform Real-Time TDDFT (RT-TDDFT) calculation using Abinit to compute the dielectric function of Diamond here.

 !!! warning